maltezfaria/DataFlowTasks.jl/README.md

 end
 ````

-In order to parallelize the code with DataFlowTasks, it will only be necessary to wrap function calls within a `@dspawn`, and add a synchronization point at the end.
-The parallelized code will be :
+Parallelizing the code with `DataFlowTasks.jl` is as easy as wrapping function calls within `@dspawn`, and adding annotations describing data access modes:

 ````julia
 using DataFlowTasks